aksnzhy/xlearn/README.md

 xLearn is developed in high-performance C++ with careful design and optimization.
 Our system is designed to maximize CPU and memory utilizations, provide cache-aware computation, and support lock-free learning.
-By combining these insights, xLearn can outperform 5x - 13x times than the state-of-art learning systems.
+By combining these insights, xLearn is 5x - 13x faster compared to the similar learning systems.

 ### Ease-of-use